Congratulations on signing up for a QuickBase account!

 QuickBase Help – A helpful search box searches across all QuickBase help resources (read more).

-Support Center – Access the support center to find answers to common questions, view instructional videos, or to enter a support case.
+Support Center – Access the support center to enter or update a support case.

-QuickBase Community Forum – Your problem may have been solved before by another QuickBase customer.
-Explore the QuickBase Forum where experienced developers and QuickBase staffers share tips and tricks.
+QuickBase Community – Your problem may have been solved before by another QuickBase customer.
+Explore the QuickBase Communitywhere experienced developers and QuickBase staffers share tips and tricks.
 You can search for a solution or post your problem for discussion.

-Custom App Guides – You can write and post your own custom instructions for any application that you want.
+Custom App Guides – You can write and post your own custom instructions for apps that you have administrative rights for that you want.
 Your users can access these guides from the application's Help panel.

 And, for more technical questions, you can visit the QuickBase Innovation Network (QIN), a community resource for building and extending QuickBase apps.

 Note: This functionality is not available to accounts on the QuickBase Essential plan.

 The program helps you create an HTML document that's attached to your application.

 From the app Home page, click SETTINGS, then click App properties.